Boruto: Naruto the Movie: Audio

+Release

+Theatrical

+The film was released on August 7, 2015.
+Theatergoers were given two different types of hand fans — one of them using images of Naruto and Boruto, the other Sasuke and Sarada's.

+Home media

 Its DVD and Blu-ray versions were released on July 6, 2016, by Aniplex.
 They include the original video animation The Day Naruto Became Hokage showing how Naruto Uzumaki becomes the Seventh Hokage but does not make it to the ceremony.
 During its release week, the Japanese Blu-ray of the film sold 30,758 units while the DVD sold 24,372 units.
 By the end of 2016, the DVD had sold 35,183 units.

 Manga Entertainment released the movie in cinemas in the United Kingdom on November 10, 2015.
 Manga Entertainment released the home media release on June 5, 2017.
 Licensed by Viz Media in the United States in July 2015, the film was screened in over 80 cities in October of the same year.
 Its home media release was published on March 28, 2017.
 In Australia and New Zealand, the film was licensed by Madman Entertainment and earned $216,943 in Australia.
 A fan film was developed by Deerstalker Pictures to promote the Australian release.
 The home media version was released on May 25, 2017.